RamiKrispin/awesome-ds-setting/README.md

 ##### Set default editor

-You can set the default editor for Git with the `core.editor`:
+Git enables you to set the default shell code editor to create and edit your commit and tag messages with the `core.editor` argument:

 ``` shell
 git config --global core.editor "vim"
 ```